DanArmstrong124/cook-book/README.md

     3. Try to submit the form with all inputs valid and verify that a success message appears.
     4. Press 'Return to Original Site'

+- Result was met, user was satisfied.

 2. Add Meal form:
     1. Go to the "Add Meal" page
     2. Try to submit the empty form and verify that an error message about the required fields appears
     3. Try to submit the form with all inputs valid.
     4. Look for your meal at the bottom of the list.

+- Result was met, user was satisfied.

 3. Edit Meal form:
     1. Go to the "Edit Meal" page
     2. Try to submit the empty form and verify that an error message about the required fields appears
     3. Try to submit the form with all inputs valid.
     4. Look for your meal at the bottom of the list.

+- Result was met, user was satisfied.

 4. Sort By buttons:
     1. Go to the "Home" page